 Uber.
 Uber has gotten a lot more expensive since we first started taking it on property.
 And its a little tricky to use at WDW.
 But its a good option if you’re in a pinch.

 WDW’s Minnie Vans.
 Yep its a van dressed up like Minnie.
-Super cute, but also a little pricey. $20 one way will get you anywhere on property you’d like yo go.
-And you must be Disney Club Level in order to take advantage of this perk from Lyft.
-It’s accessible in the app.
+Super cute, but also a little pricey. $25 one way will get you anywhere on property you’d like to go.
+It was launched to guests at Disney Club Level in order to take advantage of this perk from Lyft.
+As of 2/21/2018 however, Minnie Vans are accessible to guests staying at the following: Beach Club, Yacht Club, Wilderness Lodge, Animal Kingdom Lodge, Fort Wilderness Resort and Campground, Grand Floridian, The Polynesian, Old Key West, Saratoga Springs, Caribbean Beach, and Pop Century.
+Service from the airport is also available.
+It’s all accessible in the app.

 Drive.
 Driving allows you the most freedom when you’re at Disney, but keep in mind, traffic can be stressful.
 You’re still in Orlando.
 If you’re an annual passholder or if you’re staying on property, the $20 parking fee will be waived.